pulumi/pulumi-hugo/themes/default/content/templates/serverless-application/aws/index.md

 code
 : References the folder containing the Lambda function code, which is in a file called `handler`

-None of these settings is required; by default, the Serverless Application template is set up to deploy the website using the files contained in the `www` and `function` folders that are bundled with the template.
+None of these settings is required; by default, the AWS Serverless Application template is set up to deploy the website using the files contained in the `www` and `function` folders that are bundled with the template.

 ### Using your own web content